Updated Spring 2021

 Slate is also good, you can find it unsealed like these tiles from Home Depot.
 Though like marble, a resin is used to fill lines and pits.

 Concrete tiles have beautiful designs.
 You may want to ask what additives are in the concrete and test them out for tolerability.
 I sealed my concrete tiles with AFM Penetrating Water Stop.
-You can also use tung oil or Meta Cream.
+You can also use the sealers in the concrete post.

-Ceramic tiles have a high incidence of lead in the glaze.
+Ceramic/Porcelain tiles have a high incidence of lead in the glaze.
 Ask for lead test results from the company and do a simple 3M Lead Swab (those are useful on a number of household items, and they are affordable).
 But to pick up lower levels of lead, you need to hire someone who has an XRF tool.
+Daltile makes claims of no lead (other than in red glaze).

 Lead in Tiles: All ceramic/porcelain tiles should be tested for lead.
 A client just tested American made tiles that stated they were lead-free, but when tested they showed high levels of lead.
 So it might be wise to test any glazed tile regardless of origin.
 And be extra careful when removing them as the lead dust is particularly harmful.
 Tile over existing lead tiles if possible, instead of removing.

-Once you have ruled out lead, ceramic and Porcelain tiles are inert and safe.
+Once you have ruled out lead, ceramic and porcelain tiles are inert and safe.
 Plus, you don’t have to seal them.
-My post on grout and thinset looks closely at the other components used in the install.
+My post on grout and thinset looks closely at the other materials used in the installation.

-Wood-look tiles claim to be 0-VOC even though there is a printed image on them.
+Wood-look porcelain tiles are zero-VOC even though there is a printed image on them.
 The glaze seems to block this.
 I have tested them and I do not detect anything that is different from regular tiles.
-Wood-look tiles are usually porcelain but can be ceramic.

 Glass tiles are inert, but most types are too slippery to use on the floor.
 Some folks have found a way to use some glass tile types on the floor, but it’s an unusual application and not something I have found available for purchase.